ibalampanis/ai-ethics/guide.md

 ### Social and environmental well-being
 Developers of AI systems should design their creations to foster sustainable and inclusive growth, promote social progress, and enhance environmental well-being.
 Providers must carefully assess the societal and environmental implications of AI systems, prioritizing responsible innovation that benefits both people and the planet.

+### Dealing with responsibility
+To deal with the issue of responsibility, the literature proposes the following strategies:

+* Define clear guidelines related with the ethics and legal issues when AI machines are involved in the decision making process.
+* Distribute responsibilities on the actors involved before integrating AI technologies.
+* Obligate AI engineers and developers to contribute in safety and moral issues assessments.

 ## References
 1. Doe, J. (2020).
 "Ethical Considerations in AI Development." *Journal of AI Ethics*, 12(3), 45-67.
 2. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.